 Hospice care is a type of health care that focuses on helping patients remain self-sufficient while they deal with a terminal illness.
 Instead of attempting to cure the person’s condition, the symptoms are relieved.
 The patient is made comfortable so that they can enjoy time with their families.

 When you reach out to us at Parent Care, we start by making a plan of care.
-This might include home health care services but also care coordination.
+This might include home care services but also care coordination.
 We can help you to access government programs and an interdisciplinary team of palliative specialists so your family member’s unique needs are met.
 Then, we connect you with a suitable hospice aide.

 Making a Plan of Care